-All employees are also entitled to 'reasonable' time off to deal with an emergency involving a dependant, such as a sick child or elderly relative, or to attend a dependant's funeral.
+All employees are also entitled to 'reasonable' time off to deal with an emergency involving a dependent, such as a sick child or elderly relative, or to attend a dependent's funeral.

 Employees are also entitled to time off in other special cases including: